Gliophorus irrigatus: Distribution and habitat

+The slimy waxcap is distributed in Europe and the Caucasus, as far east as Georgia.
+It was formerly believed to occur in North America, but DNA sequencing has shown that American records refer to several similar species, including Gliophorus fumosus and G. parafumosus in eastern North America and G. calunus and G. subaromaticus in the west.

-The slimy waxcap has been recorded in Europe, Central and North America, northern Asia, and Australia.
-Like other waxcaps, it grows in old, unimproved, short-sward grassland (pastures and lawns) in Europe, but in woodland elsewhere.
+Like most other European waxcaps, Gliophorus irrigatus grows in old, unimproved, short-sward grassland (pastures and lawns).
 Recent research suggests waxcaps are neither mycorrhizal nor saprotrophic but may be associated with mosses.

 Conservation

-In Europe, Gliophorus irrigatus is typical of waxcap grasslands, a declining habitat due to changing agricultural practices.
+Gliophorus irrigatus is typical of waxcap grasslands, a declining habitat due to changing agricultural practices.
 The slimy waxcap is one of the commoner species, however, only appearing on the red lists of threatened fungi in a few countries, including the Czech Republic, Germany (Bavaria), and Poland.